Per Stirpes: The Estate Planning Decision You Can’t Ignore

 (You can also contact your financial planner if you have one.)

 With the beneficiary designation form in hand, you can make the appropriate changes to your beneficiary designations.
-It might look something like this:

 How to chooe per stirpes on beneficiary designation form